Saw 3D: Plot

-For his final test, Bobby must re-enact the test he claimed to have survived, by driving two hooks through his pectoral muscles and hoisting himself above the ceiling to deactivate Joyce's trap.
-However, the hooks tear through his flesh and he falls, unable to continue.
-As the timer expires, a capsule resembling a brazen bull closes around Joyce and she is incinerated.
-Meanwhile, Hoffman infiltrates the police station, killing everyone in his path before reaching Jill, whom he kills with the original reverse bear trap.
+For his final test, Bobby must re-enact the test he claimed to have survived, by driving two hooks through his pectoral muscles and hoisting himself above the ceiling to deactivate Joyce's trap, but the hooks tear through his flesh and he falls to the floor.
+The timer then goes off, causing a capsule resembling a brazen bull to close around Joyce and incinerate her.

-Hoffman then destroys his workshop and begins to leave town but is subdued by three pig-masked figures; the leader reveals himself to be Dr. Gordon, who became Jigsaw's apprentice after surviving his test.
-Fulfilling a request from John to take immediate action if Jill were to be harmed, Gordon shackles Hoffman in the same bathroom where he was tested.
-He throws away the hacksaw he had used to escape and seals the door, leaving Hoffman to die.
+After reaching Jill and executing her with the original reverse bear trap, Hoffman destroys his workshop and begins to leave town but is subdued by three pig-masked figures.
+The leader reveals himself to be Dr. Gordon, who became Jigsaw's apprentice after surviving his test.
+Fulfilling a request from John to take immediate action if Jill were to be harmed, Gordon shackles Hoffman in the same bathroom where he was tested before throwing away the hacksaw he had used to escape and sealing the door.